MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 2. Install Microsoft R Server 2016 [as described here](#install-dependencies) on the grid node machine.

-3. Download the node installer file, `DeployR-Enterprise-Node-8.0.5.exe`, which can be found in the Microsoft R Server 2016 package.
+3. Download the DeployR node installer file, `DeployR-Enterprise-Node-8.0.5.exe`, which can be found in the Microsoft R Server 2016 package.
 [Contact technical support](https://support.microsoft.com/) if you cannot find this file.

 4. Launch the installer, `DeployR-Enterprise-Node-8.0.5.exe`.